ndlib/hesburgh_utilities/README.md

 #### NOTE: On AWS heslog defaults to only logging INFO, WARN, and ERROR levels while locally all default to being on.
 To override in either environment set the env var HESBURGH_DEBUG=[true|false] to the appropriate value for what you want.

 ## Installation
+This project requires yarn, so first run `npm install -g yarn`.
 To install projects locally run ./setup.sh in the home directory.
 This will install the python module and link the javascript module to your global namespace.

 ### JS
 To install in a javascript project run `yarn link hesburgh_util` in said project.
 This will link the globaly installed project to your local project.
 All `link` commands are creating symlinks so future development on the javascript project will automatically update any projects containting this one.